colmanmcguan/Tail-Time/README.md

 ## Modified Tor Instance
 The modified instance of Tor is used to log cell sequences of a website trace.

+TODO: implement cell emitter

+## Tor Cell Logger
+The cell logger captures and stores the cells emitted from Tor for each website trace.

 TODO: implement cell logger

 ## Trace Padding